-Now more than ever, a shift towards sustainable living is becoming more and more urgent.
+Now, more than ever, a shift towards sustainable living is becoming urgent.

-At Neat Living our sustainable homes have been designed to minimize the impact on our environment and to stand the test of time.
+At Neat Living, we believe homes should be designed to minimise the impact on our environment and to stand the test of time.

 Nine key elements to building a future proof and sustainable home.

-A flush mounted and fully integrated Photovoltaic (PV) system enables you to generate electricity from your roof, whilst retaining a sleek aesthetic look.
-A PV system is a sustainable opportunity to become less reliant on the grid and fluctuations in grid prices working nicely with your highly thermally efficient Flex home.
+A fully integrated Photovoltaic (PV) system enables you to generate electricity from your roof, whilst retaining a sleek aesthetic look.
+A PV system is a sustainable opportunity to become less reliant on the grid and fluctuations in grid prices working nicely with your highly thermally efficient home.

-In a future proof home, a Mechanical Ventilation and Heat Recovery System (MVHR) system, monitors and maintains a flow of fresh clean air into your home, at the right level of humidity.
-The system filters out dust and allergens from incoming air, and removes unpleasant smells from the home.
-The clever part, in terms of heat recovery and reducing energy is that heat from the extracted air is transferred via a heat exchanger to preheat incoming air to help keep your home at a stable temperature.
+In buildings with high airtightness, a Mechanical Ventilation and Heat Recovery System (MVHR) system, monitors and maintains a flow of fresh clean air into your home, at the right level of humidity.
+The system filters out dust and allergens from incoming fresh air, and simultaneously removes air (including unpleasant smells and moisture) from the home.
+The clever part, in terms of heat recovery and reducing energy, is that heat from the extracted air is transferred via a heat exchanger in the MVHR unit to preheat incoming air, which helps to keep your home at a stable temperature.

 Home Battery Storage